Value is one of the most important considerations when buying or selling a property.

 - Declining local economy (perhaps many local high street stored are closing down).

-While some of these factors may seem insignificant, these are all considerations for people valuing and buying houses.
+Some of these factors may seem insignificant.
+But they are all considerations for people valuing and buying houses.

 Changes you have made